krahets/hello-algo/en/docs/chapter_sorting/insertion_sort.md

 Specifically, we select a pivot element from the unsorted interval, compare it with the elements in the sorted interval to its left, and insert the element into the correct position.

-The Figure 11-6  shows the process of inserting an element into an array.
+Figure 11-6 shows the process of inserting an element into an array.
 Assuming the pivot element is `base`, we need to move all elements between the target index and `base` one position to the right, then assign `base` to the target index.

 ![Single insertion operation](insertion_sort.assets/insertion_operation.png){ class="animation-figure" }